irlnathan/hackeconomics.github.io/_posts/2016-8-19-What-are-the-tools-that-central-banks-use-to-influence-economies-around-the-world?.md

 In the next slide he goes on to point out that report shows where the bulk of increased debt is coming from: the government.
 Household and Financial debt leverage has gone down while government leverage has gone up significantly.

-Next, he turns to China.
-Where he looks again at the measurement of debt to gdp.
-Recall that GDP is adding up all goods and services produced in a given year and debt is the amount of money borrowed by various participants in the market.
+Next, he turns to China and looks again at the measurement of debt to gdp.
+Recall that GDP is adding up all goods and services produced in a given year.
+The debt is the amount of money borrowed by various participants in the market.
+Initially, China's debt as a percentage of GDP has gone up dramatically between 2000 and 2014, rising from 121% to 282%.
+What's even more interesting is whose taking on the debt.
+Finally he shows the increases in dollar terms $2.1 Trillion (2000) to $28.2 Trillion (2014).

 [What is deleveraging?]()